rajputlakhveer/active_admin_access_control/README.md

     $ gem install active_admin_access_control

 ## Usage

-TODO: rails generate active_admin_access_control:install
+    $ rails generate active_admin_access_control:install
+This command will set up the necessary files and configurations for access control.

+## Running Migrations
+Run the migrations to set up the necessary database tables:

+    $ rails db:migrate

-## Development
+## Seed Data

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake bundle config gem.spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+In your seed file (db/seeds.rb), comment out the creation of the default Active Admin admin_user:

+    # db/seeds.rb
+    # AdminUser.create!(email: 'admin@example.com', password: 'password', password_confirmation: 'password')

+Then, run the seed command:

+    $ rails db:seed

+## Accessing Roles and Permissions
+Once everything is set up, you can access roles and permissions within the Active Admin panel.
+Navigate to the appropriate section to manage roles and assign permissions to users.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/active_admin_access_control.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/active_admin_access_control/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/rajputlakhveer/active_admin_access_control.

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the MIT License.

+## Acknowledgments
+This gem was inspired by the need for a simple yet powerful access control solution within Active Admin.

+## Support
+For any questions, issues, or feature requests, please open an issue.

-## Code of Conduct
+## Author

-Everyone interacting in the ActiveAdminAccessControl project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/active_admin_access_control/blob/master/CODE_OF_CONDUCT.md).
+Lakhveer Singh Rajput